Nostalgia 2022 18/08 – 25/08

 We drove around the town and I pointed out where I was born and had lived.
 My mother’s grave stood in the parched grass of the cemetery which bore testimony to the recent extreme weather.
 My father’s ashes had been spread by my mother beside a pub outside of the town that had particular significance to them.
 We photographed the spot.
 Dinner was duck in a local Chinese which was excellent.

-We met Brian my cousin, in an Italian cafe.
+We met Brian, my cousin, in an Italian cafe.
 We talked about old times but the conversation was hindered by our shared, perhaps genetic, inability to remember names.
-No not Alzheimer’s, just a problem to remember names.
+No not Alzheimer’s, just a problem remembering names.
 It was a laughter filled very pleasant hour or so.

 After a walk around town dinner was in the Mandarin once again.
 We enjoyed superb fried seaweed, spring rolls, spareribs and prawns.
 We wandered over the road to the Black Bull.
 To our surprise, there was music from an Elvis impersonator.
 He was excellent and the packed pub rocked.
 A few guests could not keep their bodies still.
 One lady danced beside her static male companions.
 Three nice men struck up a conversation with us and one of them showed Anna pictures of Ely Cathedral he was helping to restore and another knew every Elvis song’s origins.
 It was a wild night.